yxdyc/yxdyc.github.io/index.md

 ###### &nbsp;

 # Daoyuan Chen
 I am currently a staff at Alibaba DAMO Academy.
-I'm interested in the research and applications of efficient Machine Learning, Federated Learning and NLP.
+I'm interested in the research, systems and applications of efficient Machine Learning, Federated Learning and NLP.

 Email: daoyuanchen.cdy AT alibaba-inc.com

-## Education

-+ M.S., 2016 - 2019, Computer Application Technology, Peking University.
-+ B.E., 2012 - 2016, Computer Science and Technology, University of Electronic Science and Technology of China.

 ## Working Experiences